How to Make Corn 'N' Oil Cocktail

 A Barbadian Staple?

 Corn 'n' Oil is served on the rocks and contains a heavy dose of falernum, a bitter syrup that's also of Bajan origin going back as far as the 18th century.
-It's stirred with blackstrap rum, a creation of Jamaica that's pretty popular among dark rum enthusiasts and fresh lime juice squeezed from a halved lime; the drained lime is also added to the glass as a garnish.
+It's stirred with blackstrap rum, a creation of Jamaica that's pretty popular among dark rum enthusiasts, and fresh lime juice squeezed from a halved lime (the drained lime is often added to the glass as a garnish.
 Sometimes, however, extra bitters like those of Angostura bitters are also added to enhance the taste.

 The Proper Way To Make This Drink

 As mentioned before, Corn 'n' Oil is served in a rock glass.
 The falernum, blackstrap rum, lime juice, and added bitters are stirred together with crushed ice and garnished with the squeezed halved lime.
 The original blueprint aimed for a heavy bitter taste.
 Therefore, the falernum is the star of the show, taking up most of the volume in the ratio.
 However, other variations like the American version tend to flip the switch so that the dark rum overpowers the former.

 The ingredients are simply poured into the glass, one after the other at a 4:1 ratio of falernum to rum.
 Obviously, this is one of the simplest cocktails for anyone to get into.
 However, regardless of which order the mixer takes, this drink will always possess a strong molasses flavor.